 It will also become the new, permanent dry-berth for the Arctic Corsair, preserving her future for the next 100 years.

-Moving into the centre of ‘town’, Albion Square is an exciting new retail and leisure development announced by Hull city council a few years back.
+Moving into the centre of ‘town’, Albion Square is an exciting new retail, leisure and housing development announced by Hull city council a few years back.
 It’s the space between Bond Street, King Edward Street and Prospect Street where there’s currently an abandoned BHS building and the three ships mural which (for some reason beyond me) many people love (I’m sure it’s full of history, but for me, it looks like the base of an old manky swimming pool – sorry!).

 Anyway, the council acquired the land and are looking to work with a private developer over the next few years to see their vision come to life.
-They want to relocate the current Ice Arena from Kingston Retail Park on the south side of the A63, into the new development so it’s an attraction that’s easier for everyone to access daily.
+They did want to relocate the current Ice Arena from Kingston Retail Park on the south side of the A63, into the new development but those plans have now been scrapped in favour of an urban park with more houses and apartments available.
+They’re now looking at other available sites across the city centre to construct a new Ice Arena… rumours are that the old Staples site could be the chosen patch.

 City Centre Living